apache/flink/docs/java_api_guide.md

 Parallel Execution
 ---------

-This section describes the detail of `parallelism` in Flink.
-Parallelism specifies the amount of parallel instances execute the program.
-All operators executed could be setted to the same amount of parallel instances, or they can be configurated individually.
-There are three levels of parallelism in Flink which are Operator, Execution Environment and System level.
+This section describes the usage of `parallelism` in Flink.
+Parallelism specifies the amount of parallel instances execute the program and all operators executed could be setted to the same amount of parallel instances, or they can be configurated individually.
+Specifically, a typical program runs as `Data Source -> Map -> Reduce -> Data Sink`.
+Therefore, you can deicide the number of parallel instances in Data Source, Map, Reduce and Data Sink.
+Based on different levels, parallelism in Flink can be distinguilished as Operator, Execution Environment and System level.
+The detail will be described as follows.

 ###Execution Environment's Level

-Parallelism at Execution Environment level is used as follows.
+Parallelism at Execution Environment level is used by `setDefaultLocalParallelism()` as follows.
 By this all operators are executed by three parallel instances in [WordCount](#example) :

 ```java
 int degreeOfParallelism = 3;